Revenue and earnings increased in a challenging market environment

 About Knaus Tabbert

 Knaus Tabbert AG is a leading manufacturer of leisure vehicles in Europe with headquarters in Jandelsbrunn, Lower Bavaria.
 It also has locations in Mottgers and Schlüsselfeld in Germany, and in Nagyoroszi in Hungary.
 The company has been listed in the Prime Standard segment of the Frankfurt Stock Exchange (ISIN: DE000A2YN504) since September 2020.
-Through its brands KNAUS, TABBERT, T@B, WEINSBERG, MORELO and the internet platform RENT AND TRAVEL, the company generated sales of almost EUR 800 million in 2020, and produced more than 24,000 leisure vehicles with a workforce of approximately 3,000.
-More information: www.knaustabbert.de
+With its brands KNAUS, TABBERT, T@B, WEINSBERG, MORELO and its internet platform RENT AND TRAVEL, the company generated revenues of nearly 800 million euros and produced more than 24,000 recreational vehicles with a workforce of approximately 3,000 in 2020.
+For further information, please visit www.knaustabbert.de

 Stefan V. Diehl Knaus Tabbert AG Helmut‐Knaus‐Str.
 1 D‐94118 Jandelsbrunn Phone: +49 8583 21 – 300 Fax: +49 8583 21 – 550 E‐Mail: email@example.com